tylergrinn/tygr-router/README.md

 module.exports.router = {
   fallback: '404',
   pages: [
-    '', // Use an empty string for the root page 'page-1',
+    '', // Sass requires the first page in a list to be a string 'page-1',
     {
       path: 'page-2',